 Not with the actual dry verge themselves, but it is quite common with the installation of them.
 Dry verge have a top and bottom, slot and slide feature on them.
 If either the top or bottom of the dry verge are not in the slot correctly then they will not stay in position for long, and will start to look like they are hanging off.

 Yes.
-A preformed fibre glass bonding gutter will need to be installed above the partition wall seperating both properties.
-You simply tile and slate both roofs to the center point of the bonding gutter and it will then act as a soakaway for any rainwater in between the 2 roofs.
-It's not visible, and is a very effective and neat solution to this type of problem.
+A preformed fibre glass bonding gutter will need to be installed above the partition wall separating both properties.
+You simply tile and slate both roofs to the centre point of the bonding gutter and it will then act as a soakaway for any rainwater in between the two roofs.
+It’s not visible, and is a very effective and neat solution to this type of problem.